Andy-cumt/Spatiotemporal-fusion-data/README.md

 # Spatiotemporal-fusion-data
 Data for evaluation of remote sensing spatiotemporal fusion algorithm

+2023.05.19: Corrected the error in calculating SSIM: we found that the results of SSIM were squared.
+The correct evaluation results have been re-uploaded.

 The complete datasets, quantitative comparison data for OL—fusion experiments